EarthProgram/did-earth/README.md

 IIDs also introduce a few new features—conformant extensions to the DID Core specification—that provide for privacy-respecting options for the full range of expected token functionality, including Linked Resources, On-chain Service Endpoints, and Accorded Rights.

-DID Methods which conform to the IID specification resolve to a DID Document representing how to securely interact with a uniquely identified digital asset, within a unique blockchain namespace.
+DID Methods which conform to the IID specification resolve to a DID document representing how to securely interact with a uniquely identified digital asset, within a unique blockchain namespace.
 Because IIDs are DIDs, software applications that are conformant with the W3C specification will be able to inter-operate with IIDs and IID documents, although some IID-specific features may require additional tooling.

 did:earth DIDs are IIDs intended identify assets on cosmos application chains.